 Seven of the Mustangs' nine All-MAC selections since 2011 have come on offense, including the 2012 MAC Rookie of the Year.
 Five players have also combined to rush for over 100 yards 17 times in the team's 30 games.

 Last season, Stevenson has three players named All-MAC on offense after boasting two all-conference selections, including the top newcomer in 2012.
 That year, the Mustangs ranked third in rushing offense and had a player run for over 100 yards eight times.

 In Correll's first season in 2011, Stevenson set the school record for points (267), passing yards (2,295) and total offense (3,561).
 The offense also boasted two All-MAC Second Team selections, seven 100-yard receiving and three 100-yard rushing performances.

 Correll came to Stevenson from Division II Shepherd where he spent three seasons as the wide receivers coach at his alma mater from 2007-09.
-He mentored four All-WVIAC selections and helped guide the Rams to a 21-11 overall record, including a mark of 10-2 in 2007.
-That year, the team won its 16th WVIAC championship and made its ninth appearance in the NCAA Division II Football Championship.
-Shepherd was ranked at No. 13 in the final AFCA Division II Coaches' Poll.
+He mentored four All-WVIAC selections and helped guide the Rams to 21 wins.
+The team went 10-2 in 2007 while winning the WVIAC championship, advancing to the NCAA Division II Football Championship and finishing the season ranked at No. 13 in the final AFCA Division II Coaches' Poll.